AdobeDocs/journey-optimizer.sv-SE/help/using/code-based/get-started-code-based.md

 <!--[!DNL Journey Optimizer] allows you to compose and deliver content on any inbound surface in a developer-focused workflow.
 You can leverage all the personalization capabilities, and preview what will be published.
 The content can be static (images, text, JSON, HTML) or dynamic (offers, decisions, recommendations).
 You can also insert custom content actions in your omni-channel journeys.-->

+>[!CAUTION]
+>
+>Ingår [!DNL Journey Optimizer] kan ni bara skapa kodbaserade upplevelser med **kampanjer**.

-När du [skapa en kampanj](../campaigns/create-campaign.md#configure), markera **Kodbaserad upplevelse (beta)** som din åtgärd och definiera grundläggande inställningar.
+När du [skapa en kampanj](../campaigns/create-campaign.md#configure), markera **Kodbaserad upplevelse** som din åtgärd och definiera grundläggande inställningar.

 >[!NOTE]
 >
->Om det här är första gången du skapar en webbupplevelse måste du följa de krav som beskrivs i [det här avsnittet](code-based-prerequisites.md).
+>Om detta är första gången du skapar en kodbaserad upplevelse måste du följa de krav som beskrivs i [det här avsnittet](code-based-prerequisites.md).

 <!--Discover the detailed steps to create a code-based campaign in this video.-->